elaforge/karya/doc/INSTALL.md

 that you can avoid building them.
 Of course if you like building you can skip all the `cachix` steps:

+    ```sh
-    ### Standard nix install, skip if you already have nix:
+    ### Standard nix install, skip if you already have nix.
+Or go to the nix
+    # site and find whatever is current for this:
     bash <(curl -L https://nixos.org/nix/install)
     # On my laptop, nix installed with a max-jobs of 32, which is nuts on a
     # laptop with only 4 cores, and totally wedges it up.